The Black Collection

 Watercolor of Perigueux, by Anatole de Rouméjoux

-This is the alliance stamp of Jacques de Chièvres and Zénobie Aymer de La Chevalerie.
+This seal stamp is engraved with the alliance arms of Jacques de Chièvres and Zénobie Aymer de La Chevalerie.
 Jacques was the son of Pierre de Chièvres (1769-1831), a French nobleman and political figure who was appointed by Napoleon Bonaparte, his former schoolmate, as a tax collector in Rouen.
 Jacque's wife, Zénobie, was the granddaughter of Louis René, and the grandniece of Louis René's sister: Henriette Aymer de La Chevalerie, born in 1767.
 During the French Revolution, Henriette and her mother were imprisoned for sheltering priests.
 After her release she joined the Association of the Sacred Heart of Jesus.
 It was through this association that she met Father Pierre Coudrin.
 Together, they founded the Congregation of the Sacred Hearts of Jesus and Mary, also known as the Picpus Congregation, officially established on Christmas Day in 1800.

 Henriette Aymer de La Chevalerie 8 November (1767-1834)